This post contains spoilers through Season 7, Episode 7 of Game of Thrones.

 The reactions have been as mixed as they are in part for the simple reason that Jon and Dany are not Jaime and Cersei.
 They are good people, fundamentally.
 They grew up separately, in different places and different worlds.
 And, of course: They do not currently know that they are related.
 There are Luke-and-Leia vibes to the courtship between the last of the Targaryens; they are protected, in some sense, by their ignorance.
 And their relationship, as such, seems primed to provoke, rather than outrage or disgust, something simpler: questions—about intimacy, and its expanses, and its limits.

 That puts the relationship between Dany and Jon in league with other such relationships in literature—which are often calibrated to be scandalous, yes, but which are just as often calibrated simply to be complicated.
-They may provoke judgment; they also, however, often demand sympathy.
+They may induce judgment; they also, however, often demand sympathy.
 Chris and Cathy, in Flowers in the Attic, are victims of abuse at the hands of an evil grandmother.
 Emmeline and Richard in The Blue Lagoon are victims of a shipwreck and its attendant isolation.
 Little Charles and Ivy in August: Osage County are the victims of ignorance: They sort of understand their relationship to each other.
 And also they very much do not understand their relationship to each other.

 The treatments of incest here range from the tragic to the taunting; what they have in common, though, is the same thing that makes the shipping of Dany and Jon so uniquely bizarre and, from a literary perspective, compelling: They blur lines.
 They occasionally poke fun.
 They often poke holes.
 They suggest, overall, a world that is much more complicated than it might initially seem to be.